elstudio/actions-js-build/README.md

-# GitHub Actions for JavaScript build tools
+# GitHub Actions for JavaScript build tools (Gulp, Grunt, NPM -- and git)

-This Action for [npm](https://www.npmjs.com/) installs any required npm packages, then installs and runs any installed JavaScript build tools -- currently either Gulp or Grunt.
+Run JS build tasks with Gulp, Grunt or NPM, then commit any changed files and push them back to your original repository.

+Perfect for Grunt tasks that do CSS (or SASS/LESS) compilation or JavaScript transpilation.

+This repository contains two actions that may be used independently -- or typically one after another:

+- **build** (elstudio/actions-js-build/build@master): Looks for a gulpfile.js or Gruntfile.js in the working directory, then installs any required npm packages and runs the build tool.
+If it finds neither gulp or grunt, the script runs npm.
+Set the workflow `args` arguments to run the tasks of your choice.
+- **commit** (elstudio/actions-js-build/commit@master): Commits any file changes, and pushes them back to the current branch of the origin repository on GitHub.

 ## Usage

-An example workflow to build, test, then commit and push any changes back to the GitHub origin repository:
+An example workflow to run `grunt default` task to build, test, then commit and push any changes back to the GitHub origin repository:

 ```hcl
 workflow "Grunt compile" {